-Partners and employees of our firm may deal with the Fund or Scheme on normal terms within the ordinary course of the business of the Fund or Scheme.
+Ernst & Young provides other assurance services to the Fund.
+Partners and employees of our firm may deal with the Fund on normal terms within the ordinary course of the business of the Funds.
 We have no other relationship with, or interest in, the Fund or Scheme.